sudara/pamplejuce/README.md

 * [ ] [Download CMAKE](https://cmake.org/download/) if you aren't already using it (Clion and VS2022 both have it bundled, so you can skip this step in those cases).

 * [ ] Populate the  JUCE by running `git submodule update --init` in your repository directory.
 By default, this will track JUCE's `develop` branch, which is a good default until you are at the point of releasing a plugin.
+It will also pull in the CMake needed and an example module, my component inspector.

 * [ ] Replace `Pamplejuce` with the name of your project in `CMakeLists.txt` where the `PROJECT_NAME` variable is first set.
 Make this all one word, no spaces.